MicrosoftDocs/memdocs/memdocs/intune/fundamentals/azure-virtual-desktop-multi-session.md

 ## Script deployment

-Scripts configured to run in the system context are supported on Windows 10 or Windows 11 Enterprise multi-session.
+Scripts configured to run in the system context and assigned to devices are supported on Windows 10 or Windows 11 Enterprise multi-session.
 This can be configured under Script settings by setting **Run this script using the logged on credentials** to **No**.

+Scripts configured to run in the user context and assigned to users are supported on Windows 11 Enterprise multi-session.
+This can be configured under Script settings by setting **Run this script using the logged on credentials** to **Yes**.

 ## Windows Update for Business